Common warning signs

 Support Topic

 Cleaning is the most common starting point when a dryer starts taking longer than normal or feels hotter than expected.
-For many San Antonio homes, lint buildup and a long vent path are enough to slow airflow well before the machine itself is the problem.
+The useful question is whether lint buildup is the main issue, or whether damaged ducting, a poor route, or the dryer appliance also needs attention.

 Damp clothes, extra heat, a warm laundry room, or lint near the exterior vent can all point to buildup.